Mary Beth McGruder is a North Carolina coastal writer of fiction about love, marriage, grief, and the small mercies that keep us afloat.

 Her opening chapter for Public Trust was a finalist in Bardsy’s 2025 First Chapter Anthology Contest and is published in their anthology.

-Mary Beth also completed The Library of Borrowed Days, a speculative short story in which a hidden library annex lends days from alternate lives, and borrowed time comes with rules, costs, and consequences.
+She has also completed Last Plane Out, a suspense novel about belonging, silence, and survival in a remote Alaskan village, where the line between protection and control blurs and the cost of asking questions can be steep, and The Library of Borrowed Days, a speculative short story in which a hidden library annex lends days from alternate lives, and borrowed time comes with rules, costs, and consequences.

 Read new stories and essays on Substack at Mary Beth McGruder | Stories from the North Carolina Coast.